 If you come across another version, let us know in the discussions so we can update our review.

 The Cowin Apex Elite are budget-friendly truly wireless headphones that offer an active noise cancelling feature.
 They're advertised to have a more comfortable fit and a better ANC performance compared to the Cowin Apex Truly Wireless.
 However, their ANC feature offers a mediocre overall performance, and their boomy, uneven sound profile can be overwhelming for some listeners.
-See also our recommendations for the best wireless Bluetooth earbuds under $100, the best noise cancelling earbuds, and the best noise cancelling headphones under $100.

 The Mpow X3 Truly Wireless are better headphones than the Cowin Apex Elite Truly Wireless.
 The Mpow are better-built, more stable, and offer a more neutral sound profile.
 However, the Cowin's ANC feature isolates against more background noise, though its overall performance isn't that impressive.